sorenjmadsen/EEGChannelReduction/README.md

 $ python run_sample_program.py
 ```

+This sample program runs several of our pre-trained models with various forms of data reduction.
+Our most successful form of reduction so far has been in reducing the original 128 channels to 15 channels close to the parietal lobe and, more specifically, the sensorimotor cortex.
+There's still quite a bit of exploration to do, and more formal results will be released soon.

 ## Questions
 Feel free to direct any comments, questions, or requests to soren.j.madsen@gmail.com.
 This is a work in progress to make more accessible, and it won't be at the top of my list for a little while.